xiaoqing2027/MarkUp_WebService/markUp_research_paper.md

 * onPostExecute: This method is called after doInBackground method completes processing.
 Result form doInBackground is passed to this method.
 * onPreExecute: This method is called before doInBackground method is called.
-* onPrograssUpdate: This method is invoke by calling publish progress anytime from doInBackground call this method.
+* onProgressUpdate: This method is invoke by calling publish progress anytime from doInBackground call this method.

 #### SharedPreference

 Actually, android provides several options for user to save persistent application data.
-* SharedProference - store private primitive data in key-value pairs
+* SharedPreference - store private primitive data in key-value pairs
 * Internal Storage - store private data on the device memory
 * External Storage - store public data on the shared external storage
 * SQLite Database - store structured data in a private database